kalecodes/RDM-GEN/README.md

   Install this applicatioin by cloning our repository from github to your device.

   ## Usage
   This application requires the installation of node.js to operate.
-Navigate the the repo directory and your device, and launch the application using the command 'node index'.
+Navigate to the repo directory on your device, and launch the application using the command 'node index'.
+  Once you have answered all of the prompts, navigate to the dist/ directory to retrieve your readme file.

   ## License
   None